 We don’t want to share our annual revenue.
 What about confidentiality?

-For transparency reasons, we require an estimate from you at the outset of the agreement which helps us anticipate total annual revenue and to ensure the full 1% collected by each business makes it to the donor’s intended destination: 1% for Land & Rivers.
+For transparency reasons, we require an estimate from you at the outset of the agreement which helps us anticipate total annual revenue and to ensure the full 1% collected by each business makes it to the donor’s intended destination: Land & Rivers Fund.
 Contributions from your company are kept strictly confidential.
-We can give you publicity without divulging your annual revenue.
+We will give you publicity without divulging your annual revenue.